cjcoops/CV/README.md

 I learnt to listen to a client's specific needs, but I also developed the communication skills to be persuasive and get my point across in a way which the client would understand.

 #### Collaboration
 For each client account that I worked on, I was part of a different team.
-This required me to interact with new people all the time and form strong working relationships quickly.
+This required me to interact with new people with differing skillsets and knowledge form strong working relationships quickly.

-Group projects at Makers have given me practical, hands on experience of building applications as part of a team, holding daily stand-ups and retros using agile methodologies and following XP values.
+Group projects at Makers have given me practical, hands on experience of building applications as part of a team using agile methodologies and following XP values.

 #### Project management
 On a number of my clients I had the role of service manager which meant that I was responsible for the coordination of routine and project work within each of those client teams.
 This would involve me liaising with both senior and junior colleagues as well as the client to ensure the work was completed on time and within budget.